 Try not to over beat the egg white or the candy mixture.
 If over-beat, the candy will not have its characteristic density or lightness.
 Practice makes perfect.

-Two of the three seafoam candy recipes call for vinegar.
-The white vinegar enhances the flavor of the candy and tends to cut its sweetness, but don't overuse it, or you'll spoil your sponge toffee.
+Some seafoam candy recipes call for white vinegar.
+The vinegar enhances the flavor of the candy and tends to cut its sweetness, but do not overuse it, or you'll spoil your sponge toffee.